 - 1. Have safeguarding at the heart of everything we do. - 2.
 We will maximise opportunities to hear the voice of all of our children and young people and do all we can to understand their lived experience. - 3.
 Maximise opportunities to teach our children / young people how to keep safe both in the real and virtual world. - 4.
-Support the child's development in ways that will foster security, confidence and independence; - 5.
+Support the child's development in ways that will foster security, confidence and independence. - 5.
 Provide an environment in which children and young people feel safe, secure, valued, respected and confident. - 6.
 Recognise where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 We also recognise it is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour, and education - 7.
-Ensure that ALL of our children / young people know a member of staff they can communicate with if they are worried about something.
+Ensure that ALL of our children / young people know a member of staff they can communicate with if they are worried about something. - 8.
+Where there is a safeguarding concern, governing bodies, proprietors and school or college leaders should ensure the child's wishes and feelings are considered when determining what action to take and what services to provide.
+Systems should be

-- 8. Where there is a safeguarding concern, governing bodies, proprietors and school or college leaders should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
-Systems should be in place for children to express their views and give feedback.
+- in place for children to express their views and give feedback.
 Ultimately, all systems and processes should operate with the best interests of the child at heart. - 9.
 Make sure all our staff, including volunteers know how to contact child protection agencies should they need to. - 10.
-Provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children; - 11.
-Emphasise the need for good levels of communication between all members of staff and between the school and other agencies; - 12.
-Have and regularly review, a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse; - 13.
+Provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children. - 11.
+Emphasise the need for good levels of communication between all members of staff and between the school and other agencies. - 12.
+Have and regularly review, a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - 13.
 Develop and promote effective working relationships with other agencies, especially the Police and Children's Social Care, including Integrated Prevention & Early Help. - 14.
-Ensure that all adults, including supply staff, contractors and volunteers, within our school who have access to children have been recruited and checked as to their suitability in accordance with Part 3 of Keeping Children Safe in Education 2021. - 15.
-Have in place, other, up to date policies which support safeguarding.
-(Please see Annex 3 for a list of such policies.) - 16.
+Part of promoting effective working relationships, we are aware of the requirement for children and young people to have an Appropriate Adult present in certain circumstances involving the police for example, during searches.
+We will be aware of Statutory guidance PACE Code C 2019 and ensure our children and young people are supported as appropriate. - 15.
+Ensure that all adults, including supply staff, contractors, and volunteers, within our school who have access to children have been recruited and checked as to their suitability in accordance with Part 3 of Keeping Children Safe in Education. - 16.
+Have in place, other, up to date policies which support safeguarding (Please see the schools safeguarding guidebook for a list of suggested policies.) - 17.
 Make sure all staff are aware of the systems within school which support safeguarding.
-We will explain this on induction together by sharing details of this policy, behaviour policy, staff behaviour policy, the school response to children who go missing from education, and role of the Designated Safeguarding Lead. - 17.
-Whether in respect of peer-on-peer abuse or any other safeguarding situation, ALL of OUR STAFF will reassure the young person who reports any concerns, that they will be taken seriously and kept safe.
+We will explain this on induction together by sharing details of this policy, behaviour policy, staff behaviour policy, the school response to children who go missing from education, and role of the Designated Safeguarding Lead. - 18.
+Whether in respect of child-on-child abuse or any other safeguarding situation, ALL of OUR STAFF will reassure the young person who reports any concerns, that they will be taken seriously and kept safe.
 OUR STAFF WILL NEVER give a young person the impression they are creating a problem by reporting abuse, sexual violence or sexual harassment nor should a young person ever be made to feel ashamed for making a report.